aakashpydi/aakashpydi.github.io/about.md

 ---

 Note: My Wordpress blog hosted by HostGator got compromised by malware.
 Unfortunately I don't have backups for the posts I wrote in Fall 2017 (Using Pandas for Evaluating Classifiers, Choosing a Classifier from Sklearn).
-I decided to migrate (i) my technical posts to a static website powered by [jekyll](https://jekyllrb.com/) that is hosted on [Github Pages](https://pages.github.com/), and (ii) my non-technical posts to Medium [Aakash Medium Profile](https://medium.com/@aakashpydi).
+I decided to migrate (i) my technical posts to a static website powered by [jekyll](https://jekyllrb.com/) that is hosted on [Github Pages](https://pages.github.com/), and (ii) my non-technical posts to Medium [(Link to my Medium Profile)](https://medium.com/@aakashpydi).

 ---